 This Read-Only bit-field allows the local $\mu$ P to poll and determine if the LAPD Transmitter has completed its transmission of the LAPD Message frame.
-This bit-field will contain a "1", if the LAPD Transmitter is still transmitting the LAPD Message frame to the farend terminal.
+This bit-field will contain a "1", if the LAPD Transmitter is still transmitting the LAPD Message frame to the far-end terminal.
 This bit-field will toggle to "0", once the LAPD Transmitter has completed its transmission of the LAPD Message frame.

-NOTE: For more information on the LAPD Transmitter, please see Section 3.2.3.2.
+NOTE: For more information on the LAPD Transmitter, refer to Section 4.2.3.2.